Crimix/ChangedProjectsTaskPlugin/README.md

     taskToRun = "print"
 }
 ```
+Then run the following Gradle command line
+`runTaskForChangedProjects -PchangedProjectsTask.run`

 This example will print the path of all the projects that is affected by some change and write `Task x:print SKIPPED` for those not affected.
 You can use this to test how the plugin works and also set up the configuration of the plugin using real-world changes in your project.
 This way to can skip running time-consuming task like test when you are just configuring the plugin.